saadh393/automate-yt-shorts-creator/prompt.md

 For `SL` Column, it's incremental number for `ID` Column, it's incremental number with subject like - health-1, health-2, health-3 or fun-1, fun-2, fun-3

-For the `image prompt` column: Go through each sentence in the `Script`.
-For each sentence, identify a key visual element, keyword, or phrase that could serve as an image prompt for that specific part of the script.
-List these prompts as a comma-separated string in the `image prompt` column for that script.
+For the `image prompt` column: Based on the Script, Pick Topic which is relatable with the Script.
+Go through each sentence in the `Script`.
+For each sentence, identify a key visual element, keyword, or phrase which is Related with The Topic.
+List these concise image prompts as a comma-separated string in the `image prompt` column for that script.

 Ensure all generated scripts are unique and do not repeat concepts from previous requests.